Word Games

 • Regarding online remarks and commentaries, many midlevels are social media savvy individuals who are adept at organizing crowds to bombard the profiles of doctors with derogatory posts.
 They are aware that most (if not all) doctor rating sites do not verify a commenter’s identity far beyond a valid email address.
 Because of this, many may leave negative remarks (under the cloak of anonymity via the creation of "burner" (disposable) email addresses) without ever having been under the doctor's care or even having met the doctor.
 Seeing a surge of negative remarks about a doctor in a concentrated time span (i.e. hours or days) or a large amount over a gradual time period (i.e. days, weeks or months) should tip a legitimate viewer off as to whether a doctor has been victimized and defamed by midlevels.

-An email received by The Hospitalist’s Union from Charley Leamons (a midlevel in training as of June, 2018) speaks to this when he messaged “NPs [nurse practitioners] are RNs [registered nurses] first and can make doctors lives hell.
+An email received by an organization representing doctors from Charley Leamons (a midlevel in training as of June, 2018) speaks to this when he messaged “NPs [nurse practitioners] are RNs [registered nurses] first and can make doctors lives hell.
 Just a thought.”

-Another midlevel named Mike MacKinnon appeared to be so distraught by facts presented by The Hospitalist’s Union that he accused that organization's President of “possibly being mentally unhinged” despite never having met that individual.
-In Mr. MacKinnon's email to The Hospitalist's Union dated June 19, 2018 (with the bizarre subject line "We are onto you bro.") this past president of Arizona association of nurse anesthetists demonstrated his contempt for the osteopathic medical education of over 6,000 doctors by describing that organization's president's osteopathic medical school as "a middling DO school."
-He appears to have strong (negative) feelings about The Hospitalist's Union extending membership opportunities to doctors specializing in podiatry and dentistry (we presume he does not consider Podiatrists and Dentists to be Doctors).
+Another midlevel named Mike MacKinnon appeared to be so distraught by facts presented by the organization representing doctors that he accused that organization's President of “possibly being mentally unhinged” despite never having met that individual.
+In Mr. MacKinnon's email to the organization representing doctors dated June 19, 2018 (with the bizarre subject line "We are onto you bro.") this past president of Arizona association of nurse anesthetists demonstrated his contempt for the osteopathic medical education of over 6,000 doctors by describing that organization's president's osteopathic medical school as "a middling DO school."
+He appears to have strong (negative) feelings about the organization representing doctors extending membership opportunities to doctors specializing in podiatry and dentistry (we presume he does not consider Podiatrists and Dentists to be Doctors).
 He also made a slang reference to "drinking the “Kool-Aid”" with which we were unaware, however (according to "The Urban Dictionary”) it is derived from "a reference to the 1978 cult mass-suicide in Jonestown, Guyana."
 While this individual appears to be unable or unwilling to acknowledge doctors' concerns regarding midlevel practice, he frequently demonstrates negative views about anesthesiology assistants.
 In fact, some of the learning objectives from a recent presentation he gave included "Discuss and describe the limitations of AA [anesthesiology assistant] practice including billing fraud risk and inability to expand access to care in a fiscally responsible manner" and "Identify and articulate the historical strategies used to combat AA [anesthesiology assistant] encroachment and discuss new strategies to limit expansion."
 While he appears to be proud of his job title, we query why he is attempting to rebrand / remarket his title to "nurse anesthesiologist" (a term he helped to invent) from nurse anesthetist which may confuse patients (Please refer to the tab titled "Are They a Doctor?").
 Coincidentally "The Urban Dictionary," in our opinion (and in the opinion of many healthcare professionals), provides an accurate description of the newly invented (but not recognized) term "nurse anesthesiologist."

 Yet another midlevel named Brian Stephenson messaged us with eyebrow raising remarks by indicating, “I’m sorry you are threatened by NPs and PAs.
 Your solution is to have a lot more foreign doctors to work in the United States.
 No offense, but most Americans cannot understand the foreign doctors which leads to medical errors, miscommunication and prescription drug errors.”
 An NBCNews.com article dated October 29, 2018 appears to directly contradict his generalization with a quote provided by the Association of American Medical Colleges: "Foreign-born doctors are vital to the national health system.
 The U.S. is grappling with a doctor shortage that's expected to grow to as many as 120,000 physicians by 2030."
 The Educational Commission for Foreign Medical Graduates (E.C.F.M.G.) administers examination(s) to test for English proficiency of international medical graduates (I.M.G.s) who are applying to medical residency or medical fellowship programs certified by the Accreditation Council for Graduate Medical Education (A.C.G.M.E.), which we believe the majority of medical residency and medical fellowship programs are certified by.